miking-lang/miking/README.md

   the result of `foldl f a s` is equivalent to `parallelReduce f a s`.

 Note that the assumptions on the `parallelReduce` keyword are not checked.
-The compiler will assume that the user knows what they are doing, and leave it as is.
-The `foldl` intrinsic should be used if the function `f` is not known to be associative.
+The compiler will assume that the parameters satisfy the requirements and produce parallel code.
+If the function `f` is not known to be associative, the `foldl` intrinsic should be used to generate sequential code.
+This will only result in parallel code if the compiler knows it is safe to do so (currently, if the function is either `addi` or `muli`).

 #### Example